4 Mother Animals Who Adopted Babies of Different Species

 Another cat adopted a needy rabbit.

 A golden retriever adopted three white tiger cubs in a Kansas safari park when their mother rejected them.

-The examples go on and on across so many species that it is hard to deny these adoptive mothers are motivated by compassion, and perhaps even love.
+The examples go on and on across so many species.
+It’s hard to deny that these adoptive mothers are motivated by compassion — and perhaps even love.
 Animals deserve so much more credit than we give them.